amirrezaask/amirrezaask/README.md

 ## Neovim Plugins:
 - MusicPlayer.nvim: Integrate music players in Neovim.
-- Fuzzy.nvim: Fuzzy search on anything with both in Lua backend and FZF.
+- fuzzy.nvim: fuzzy finder all in lua for neovim, with support for native fzf and fzy as it's backends.
 - start.nvim: Your neovim startscreen.
 - ngo.nvim: Golang development environment in Golang.